makersacademy/rps-challenge/README.md

 ```
 Then go to the relevant port in your browser of choice, eg using the url http://localhost:4567/.

-Rspec and Capybara have been used for testing purposes.
+RSpec and Capybara have been used for testing purposes.

 ## Further objectives ##

-The following is a list of objectives I achieved, in addition to the user requirements:
+The following is a list of objectives I aimed to achieve, in addition to the user requirements:

   * Follow the TDD process, and have all tests passing
   * High test coverage (>99%)